What Does it Take to Be a Counter and Rental Clerk?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-There were about 458,200 jobs for Counter and Rental Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 458,200 jobs in the United States for Counter and Rental Clerk.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 25,000 new jobs for Counter and Rental Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 61,800 job openings in this field each year.
+The BLS estimates 61,800 yearly job openings in this field.

 The states with the most job growth for Counter & Rental Clerk are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Maine, Kansas, or Missouri.
 These states have the worst job growth for this type of profession.